 The home page exclaimed that primary and secondary sources are indeed different.
 The purpose of this page is to further elaborate those differences so that students may properly research each source type.

 Before starting, it's important to know that both primary and secondary sources vary across disciplines.
 Streamline your research and learn the difference between primary and secondary sources for your field of study as soon as possible.

 Primary sources are a fundamental component of historical research because they document an event or time period.
 Primary sources vary in form and include documents, images, or artifacts.
-These original works serve as direct evidence and are considered authoritative because they report on discoveries or events, they represent original ideas, or they shed insight on new information.
+These original works serve as direct evidence and are considered authoritative because they report on discoveries or events, represent original ideas, or shed insight on new information.
 Generally, primary sources are created at the time the events occurred, but not always.
+Read more here.

 Examples of Primary and Secondary Sources for a variety of subjects are listed below.

 Tertiary sources are both Primary and Secondary sources compiled together in a singular medium.